aproca/aproca.github.io/_news/announcement_18.md

 inline: true
 ---

-I'll be giving a talk at a COSYNE workshop on perturbation based approaches to uncovering neural dynamics.
+I'll be giving a talk at a COSYNE workshop on neural dynamics.